 - A recommended minimum threshold is to provide sub millisecond latency for meshed clusters.
 The data path may be inherently more complex as it passes across east-west cluster boundaries, which may be reflected in different network topologies.
 Datastore mounting prechecks are available to warn the administrator if these conditions are not met (alert will trigger at 5,000us/5ms or greater), but will not prevent the mounting of the datastore.

 - Use of vSphere Distributed Switches (vDS) is needed to allow for proper bandwidth sharing via NIOC

 - L2 and L3 are supported.
-Configuruation of routing for vSAN VMKernel port traffic will be necessary.
+Configuration of routing for vSAN VMkernel port traffic will be necessary.